-Uber will require you to send photos of your car as well as to get a safety inspection to make sure your car qualifies.
+Uber will require you to send photos of your car, and your car will need to pass a safety inspection.
 In many larger markets, Uber provides free inspections at locations called Greenlight Spots, Greenlight Hubs, or Inspection Centers.

 Uber Service Vehicle Requirements

-- UberSUV – this is a combination of UberXL and UberSELECT; luxury SUVs.
+- UberSUV – this is a combination of UberXL and UberSELECT, so luxury SUVs

-- UberT / UberTAXI – Uber’s taxi service
+- UberT or UberTAXI – Uber’s taxi service

 3. Submit Your Paperwork

-- Exterior – front of vehicle, passenger side of vehicle, driver side of vehicle, and rear of vehicle (including license plate)
+- Photos of vehicle exterior – front, passenger side, driver side, and rear of vehicle (including license plate)